-This section provides statistics of private lands afforested over the period 1980 to 2014.
-The average size of private grant-aided afforestation since 1980 to 2014 was 9.0 ha (Table 6).
+This section provides statistics of private lands afforested over the period 1980 to 2015.
+The average size of private grant-aided afforestation since 1980 to 2015 was 8.9 ha (Table 6).
 From 1980 up to the mid-80s the average afforestation parcel was relatively small at 5.9 ha.
 With the introduction of the grant and premium scheme average afforestation increased to 9.6 ha.

 A significant proportion of private afforestation in the 90s was "whole farm" planting and planting on unenclosed land.
-By 2014 the average area afforested has decreased to 6.0 ha as a result of planting mostly within individual agricultural holdings and a movement away from unenclosed land.
+By 2015 the average area afforested has decreased to 6.6 ha as a result of planting mostly within individual agricultural holdings and a movement away from unenclosed land.

 In terms of the size class contribution to overall afforestation since 1980, the distribution is slightly skewed towards parcels of 10-30 ha; over a wide range from 0.1 ha to over 100+ ha (Figure 10).
-Figure 11 shows that large sized individual plantings were a feature of mid-80s-late 90s planting, with 49% of individual forests being 20 ha or greater and 11% over 100 ha in size.
+Figure 11 shows that large sized individual plantings were a feature of mid-80s - late 90s planting.
 The threshold for a mandatory Environmental Impact Assessment (EIA) was reduced from 200 to 70 ha in 1996.
-As a result the size of afforestation parcels decreased between 1997 and 2002, with 32% of afforestation parcels were greater than 20 ha in that period.
+The size of afforestation parcels decreased between 1997 and 2002, with area afforestated in parcels greater than 20 ha decreasing from 46% to 35%.
 In 2001 the EIA threshold was further reduced from 70 to 50 ha along with sub threshold EIAs in the case of afforestation likely to have a significant effect on the environment.
 Since 2002, 20% of afforestation parcels have been greater than 20 ha; in the last 10 years no individual forest greater than 50 ha has been established.
 Since 2010 all afforestation applications are screened by the Forest Service to determine whether they require an EIA; all developments over 50 ha are subject to a mandatory Environmental Impact Statement.
+Presently 33% of the total afforested area (1980-2015) consists of plantations greater than 20 ha, 64% are greater than 10 ha and 76% are greater than 7.5ha in size.

-$Table\ 6.\ Size\ and\ number\ of\ individual\ private\ grant-aided\ afforestation\ 1980-2014.$
+Table 6.
+Size and number of individual private grant-aided afforestation 1980-2015.